AnthonySteele/anthonysteele.github.io/AwsMessageHandling.md

 }
 ```

 So now you have a long-lived process that you can wrap up in a commandline executable or a windows service - the second option is less portable but is easy to manage, [often using TopShelf](http://topshelf-project.com/).
+Run it in AWS and messages will be processed all the time.
 But things have just begun.

 ## Scaling Out